I trained in ceramics in the University of Ulster and the University of Wales in Cardiff and work from my studio in Northern Ireland

-There is much reminiscent of archaeology, geology and architecture in my work which explores relationships between process, material and time.
-My sculptures are inspired by natural and manmade structures and are constructed - layered - deconstructed - collapsed and excavated to reveal associations between cultural and individual memory as well as contrasting qualities of strength and fallibility.
+There is much reminiscent of archaeology, geology and architecture in her porcelain sculptures which explore relationships between process, material and the passage of time.
+Her sculptures are inspired by the structure and dissolution of the organic and manmade.
+They are constructed - layered - excavated - deconstructed and collapsed to reveal associations between cultural and individual memory as well as contrasting qualities such as strength and fallibility.

-My working method is intrinsically connected to the act of making and the endless experimentation with the changing state of Parian porcelain; both in its raw and fired state.
-My wide palette of techniques, which include casting, hand-building and printing, are continuously being challenged and developed.
-Multiple firings accentuates the porcelain’s satin, marble-like quality when solid and the delicacy and translucency when thin.
+Her working method is intrinsically connected to the act of making and the endless experimentation with the changing state of parian porcelain; both in its raw and fired state.
+A wide palette of techniques, which include casting, hand-building and cyanotype print, are continually being challenged and developed to contrast the precision of industrial techniques and geometric structure with the fallibility of the handmade.
+Her sculptures are fired multiple times and explore concepts associated to the fired density of parian as well as its satin, marble-like quality when solid, its gravity and stratification when layered and its delicate fabric-like flowing translucency when thin.